elibroftw/blog.elijahlopez.ca/content/posts/instruction-manual-for-life.md

 With that said, I would go for Computer Science at a community college.

 It is not about what you want to do.
-You can want to do something, but we don't live in a fatasy so you need to be rooted in reality.
+You can want to do something, but we don't live in a fantasy so you need to be rooted in reality.

 You do not have to go to University, and if your degree won't get you a median paying job ($55,000) you should definitely go to (Community) College.
 Even at this salary, you should be thinking about ways to increase your economic situation.